lsst/dp0-2_lsst_io/tutorials-examples/portal-beginner.rst

 .. figure:: /_static/portal_tut01_step04b.png
 	:name: portal_tut01_step04b
+	:alt: Screenshot of the results view from the above query.

 Click on the "info" button (letter "i" in a circle), and a pop-up window will appear:

 .. figure:: /_static/portal_tut01_step04c.png
 	:name: portal_tut01_step04c
+	:alt: Pop-up window when the info button is clicked.

 The "Job Link" in the pop-up is the URL to the query results.
 Click on the clipboard icon to copy the URL to your clipboard.